Wednesday, January 30, 2008

 E-VERIFY BILL WORKING ITS WAY THROUGH UTAH HOUSE

-The Utah proposal would require public employers to use E-Verify.
+would require public employers to use E-Verify.
 Similar laws are already in force in Georgia and Oklahoma.

 # posted by Greg Siskind @ 12:37 PM